PeterBarilo/PeterBarilo/README.md

 ### Hi, I'm Peter Barilo 👋 <br>
-🔭 I’m currently working on Machine Learning integrations for my applications <br> 👀 I’m interested in working as a Software Engineer and Cloud Architect.
+🔭 I’m currently working on Machine Learning integrations for applications <br> 👀 I’m interested in working as a Software Engineer and Cloud Architect.
 I am also looking for oppurtunities in the Cybersecurity Field <br>
 📫 Reach me at peterbarilo@gmail.com  <br>
 ⚡ Personal Website: peterbarilo.com